Surgeon24/UPorto_Event/ER/er.md

 18/10/2022  Add us2, au09, au10, au12, em03, BR04 and B405.
 Edited au1, au2 and BR03.
 Organized all user stories by priority

+19/10/2022 Created participant table (2.6), changed Actors UML, some user stories were reorganized.
+Changed descriptions of user stories.
+Old data from table "restrictions" was shifted to business rules and new data was added (according to recommendations).

 ***